by Freddy Tran Nager, Founder of Atomic Tango + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…

-- It sends the message that you’ve been ripping your customers off all this time.
+- It tells customers you’ve been overcharging them all this time.

-- It means you’ll have difficulty increasing your prices to “normal levels” when the economy starts jamming again.
+- It means you’ll have difficulty increasing your prices to “normal” when the economy starts jamming again.

-- It kills your profit margins, so you won’t have the cash to do what might really make a difference during a recession: better marketing.
+- It kills your profit margins, so you won’t have the cash to do what might really make a difference: better marketing.

-In fact, Converse sold so well at Target and other retailers, Nike essentially made back its entire investment in a year.
+In fact, the revived Converse brand sold so well, Nike essentially made back its entire investment quickly.
 According to Nikebiz.com, “Since acquiring Converse in 2003, revenue has grown at a compound rate of 22 percent, and in fiscal 2007 Converse revenues grew over 20 percent to surpass $550 million.”

-Nike thus taps both ends of the price spectrum without lowering its image through discounting, while consumers can save a few bucks without feeling that they traded too far down in status.
-And now that consumers’ wallets are feeling much lighter, there may be many more Converse sales in the immediate future — not a bad gift for Converse’s 100th birthday.
+Nike now taps both ends of the price spectrum without lowering its image through discounting, while consumers can save a few bucks without feeling that they traded too far down in status.
+Not a bad gift for Converse’s 100th birthday.

 Just Don’t Do it

-Even when the economy is humming along, a low price strategy is not the smartest option.
-Here are 6 reasons:
+Even when the economy is humming along, a low price strategy is not the smartest option:

-Many consumers associate high prices with high quality and low prices with low quality.
-This is true even of services in the business-to-business market.
+Customers equate high prices with high quality and low prices with low quality, even in business-to-business services.
 Along the same lines, “price = prestige.”
 Everyone loves a bargain, but status-conscious consumers don’t want to be seen shopping in a discount store or using a discount product.
-If you choose to go the low price route, make sure that you convey the quality of your product to your consumers.
+If you choose to go the low price route, make sure to convey the product’s quality.

 Either you’re the cheapest in the market, or you’re just another cheap offering.
-If you decide to be the absolute cheapest in the market, your operations must be uniquely structured to reduce costs and — this is critical — to ensure that no one can copy you.
+If you decide to be the absolute cheapest in the market, your operations must be uniquely structured to reduce costs and — this is critical — ensure no one can copy or beat your prices.

-Wal-Mart is the low-price leader in most markets because it uses its unrivaled size to extract the lowest prices from its suppliers, it uses technology to reduce labor requirements, it minimizes overhead (very little advertising, for example), and it pays lower wages than its unionized competitors.
+Walmart is the low-price leader in most markets because it uses its unrivaled size to extract the lowest prices from its suppliers, it uses technology to reduce labor requirements, it minimizes overhead, and it pays lower wages than its unionized competitors.

-Even with the supporting processes in place, the low price emphasis does create problems: Wal-Mart’s low wages, for example, have come under attack from critics.
+Even with those supporting processes in place, the low price strategy does create problems: Walmart’s low wages, for example, have come under attack from critics.
 Likewise, Dell was the low-priced leader in the PC market — until its competitors found even lower-cost ways to make computers.
 Now Dell is struggling to find a position.

 Stock investors like two things: growth and profits.
 Low-price leaders, by definition, have very thin profit margins, which makes them very unappealing.
-They can grow fast, but then they plateau since they don’t have the profits or brand flexibility to extend into other markets.
-To mollify their investors, they are then forced to give away some of their profits as dividends, which leaves them with even fewer resources to invest in development.
+They can grow fast, but then they plateau since they don’t have the profits or brand flexibility to invest in product development or new markets.
+To mollify their investors, they must give away some of their profits as dividends, which leaves them with even fewer resources to invest in development.

-If you position yourself as a low-price leader, it’s nearly impossible to change that position.
-After finding its stock price had flat-lined, Wal-Mart tried to reposition itself as “fashionable,” but it was too late.
-Consumers see Wal-Mart as cheap and will not buy “fashion” from it.
-Clothes, yes.
-Fashions?
+If you position yourself as a low-price leader, changing that position becomes nearly impossible.
+After finding its stock price had flat-lined, Walmart tried to reposition itself as “fashionable,” but too late.
+Consumers see Walmart as cheap and will not buy “fashion” from it.
+Everyday clothes, yes.
+Fashion?
 Not so much.

-Dell had made computers a low-priced commodity, which was very appealing for cash-strapped corporations and consumers during an earlier recession.
-But as soon as the economy recovered, consumers wanted more sophisticated products, and Apple was there waiting for them.
+Dell had made computers a low-priced commodity, which appealed to cash-strapped corporations and consumers during an earlier recession.
+But as soon as the economy recovered, consumers wanted more sophisticated products.
+Hello, Apple!
 Apple then enjoyed tremendous growth, both in profits and in stock price, which gave it the cash to invest in other areas, such as the iPhone.
 Dell might still sell more computers overall, but its low-price policy does not generate the resources or reputation to enter the world of sophisticated electronics.
 (Where is Dell’s phone or MP3 player?)
-Perhaps Dell’s fortunes will turn up as the nation’s economy turns down again — but with all the low-priced players on the market (Asus, Compaq, Acer, HP), the bottom of the industry has become a very crowded place.
+And with all the low-priced computers on the market (Asus, Compaq, Acer, HP), the bottom of the industry has become a very crowded place.

-If you are a young company and try to steal market share by using low prices, bigger companies with deeper pockets can lower their prices even more to drive you out of business.
-They can afford to lose money for a long time, while most start-ups cannot afford to lose money at all.
-While “predatory pricing” is illegal in many areas, your powerful competitors will happily pay the penalty after you’ve gone out of business.
-The lesson?
-Don’t start a price war unless you’re absolutely sure you can survive it!
+If you are a small company and try to steal market share by using low prices, bigger companies with deeper pockets can lower their prices even more to drive you out of business.
+They can afford to lose money for a long time.
+While such “predatory pricing” is illegal in many areas, your powerful competitors will happily pay the penalty after you’ve gone out of business.

-6. You will deny yourself necessary capital to build your business
+6. You will deny yourself necessary capital to grow — or even just maintain — your business.

 Low prices means you won’t have money to compete.
 Consider all the following: